anshumankomawar/canopy/README.md

 To get started with Docs, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/docs.git`
+1. Clone the repository: `git clone https://github.com/anshumankomawar/canopy.git`
 2. Install Rust and dependencies.
 3. Set up and configure the `auth`, `database`, `api`, and `search` modules as needed.
 4. Build and run the service.
 5. Access the documentation portal in your web browser.

 For detailed installation and configuration instructions, refer to the respective module README files.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to Docs, please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ### Github Guidlines